-Many land cover classification systems exist with the most recent and widely used being The Global Land Cover-SHARE, developed by the UN's Food and Agriculture Organization's (FAO) Land and Water Division.
-It identifies 11 thematic land cover layers (see Figure 4.1.1).
+Many land cover classification systems exist, with the most recent and widely used being The Global Land Cover-SHARE, developed by the UN's Food and Agriculture Organization's (FAO) Land and Water Division.
+It identifies 11 thematic land cover layers, which are presented in Figure 4.1.1.